at-wr/blog/src/content/blog/how-to-upgrade-winget-itself.md

   - Tech
   - Windows
   - Tips
-description:
-  This tutorial will show you how to upgrade winget itself on Windows without uninstalling the old version.
+description: This tutorial will show you how to upgrade winget itself on Windows without uninstalling the old version.
-language: English
+language: en
 ---

 First, open the **[Release Page](https://github.com/microsoft/winget-cli/releases)** of [microsoft/winget-cli](https://github.com/microsoft/winget-cli/) GitHub Repository, grab the latest download link with ".msixbundle" extension, and copy it to your clipboard.

 > You just need to copy the download link without downloading it.